lindanlee/PETS2017-paper/readme.md

 3. website, tor public relays, and tor hard coded bridges are blocked >> MEEK OR OWN BRIDGE ADDRESS == SUCCESS

 Participant tasks:
-• Google search for the population of Zimbabwe.
+* Google search for the population of Zimbabwe.
-• On YouTube, find a video playing Bach’s “Ode to Joy.”
+* On YouTube, find a video playing Bach’s “Ode to Joy.”
-• Find the Amazon best-sellers in “Movies & TV.”
+* Find the Amazon best-sellers in “Movies & TV.”
-• On Yahoo, find the exchange rate of Dollars to Euros.
+* On Yahoo, find the exchange rate of Dollars to Euros.
-• Find the Wikipedia “History” portal’s featured article.
+* Find the Wikipedia “History” portal’s featured article.
-• On Twitter, find the currently trending topics.
+* On Twitter, find the currently trending topics.
-• On Bing Maps, find directions from Times Square to Carnegie Hall.
+* On Bing Maps, find directions from Times Square to Carnegie Hall.

+Hypotheses:
+1. people don't know what a bridge or proxy is. > ask participants to define these terms in the survey.
+2. people don't know what the difference between a bridge and a proxy is > ask if people can distinguish them.
+3. people do not know when bridges or proxies are necessary > ask them this in the survey.
+4. proxies cause confusion when configuring bridges. screen recording: see if people click on proxies (none of the enviornments require a proxy)
+5. people will favor familiar-sounding transports (i.e. meek-google versus meek-azure or scramblesuit) > see screen recordings, ask in survey for which transports were picked in which order and why they chose the final transport.
+6. (some dialogue is redundant. see opening window: "before you connect..." and bridge2 window: "you may use...") > we can try asking if people find these things useful, if they would prefer the interface without it, or if they read it.

 Tor Survey Questions:
 http://www.surveygizmo.com/s3/2085559/Tor-Usability-Survey/SG_TEST_RUN